24198/orocrm/README.md

 Tweets from the api who are older than 9 days will not be updated.
 Twitter only indexes the tweets between 0 - 9 days (source) So if some of the tweets do not show up in your initial update, this is probably the cause.

-#Features will be added in a short while, including:
--